 Instructions

-• Get ready.
+- Get ready.
 Preheat your oven to 400ºF.
-Bring a large pot of water to a boil.
+Rinse the rice and let it soak in water for 15 minutes.
+Fill a large pot with water and bring to a boil over medium-high heat.

-• Make the stuffing.
-To the bowl, add the rice, cumin, cinnamon, pine nuts, herbs, a pinch of salt and pepper, and ½ cup of water.
+- Make the stuffing.
+Drain the rice, and add it to the bowl, along with cumin, cinnamon, pine nuts, herbs, a pinch of salt and pepper, and 1/2 cup of water.
 Mix well to combine.

-• Stuff the onions.
+- Stuff the onions.
 Fill each layer of onion with a spoonful of the mixture and roll up gently to encase the filling.
 Place tightly into a medium shallow baking dish, Dutch oven, or oven-safe pan.
-Pour the vinegar and remaining ¾ cup of olive oil over the onions.
+Pour 1/2 cup water, the vinegar, remaining 1/4 cup of olive oil over the onions.

-• Bake.
-Cover with a lid or foil and bake, covered, for 30 minutes.
+- Bake.
+Cover with a lid or foil and bake for 30 minutes.
 Uncover and bake until the onions are slightly golden and caramelized, about 30 minutes more.
+If you want to add even more color, broil for 1 or 2 minutes just before serving.

 Notes